-We have continuing involvement with GE primarily through their remaining interest in us and BHH LLC, ongoing purchases and sales of products and services, transition services that they provide, as well as an aeroderivative joint venture ("Aero JV") we formed with GE in 2019.
-During the fourth quarter of 2021, GE's voting power of our outstanding common stock, which includes both Class A and B common stock, fell below 20%, which terminated GE's right to designate one person for nomination to our Board of Directors.
-Our Conflicts Committee waived the obligation of the GE designee serving on our Board of Directors to deliver his resignation and such designee will therefore continue as a member of the Board of Directors but not as a designee of GE.
-At December 31, 2021, GE's economic interest in BHH LLC through their ownership of Class B common stock and associated LLC Units was 11.4%.
+Our most significant related party transactions are transactions that we have entered into with our Members and their affiliates.
+We have continuing involvement with GE primarily through their remaining interest in us, ongoing purchases and sales of products and services, transition services that they provide, as well as an aeroderivative joint venture ("Aero JV") we formed with GE in 2019.
+We also enter into certain transactions with Baker Hughes as provided in the BHH LLC Agreement.
+During the fourth quarter of 2021, GE's voting power of Baker Hughes' outstanding common stock, which includes both Class A and B common stock, fell below 20%, which terminated GE's right to designate one person for nomination to Baker Hughes' Board of Directors.
+The Conflicts Committee waived the obligation of the GE designee serving on Baker Hughes' Board of Directors to deliver his resignation and such designee will therefore continue as a member of the Board of Directors but not as a designee of GE.
+At December 31, 2021, GE's economic interest in us through their ownership of Class B common stock and associated LLC Units was 11.4%.